 Learning by Googling isn’t always the most efficient way to get the lay of the land in a new field.
+How do you know what the best UX design resources are?
 As a UX teacher, I have a list of resources to share with each of my students at appropriate stages in their design projects.
-If you’re looking to learn more about what UX design is and how to do it, check out my survival guide for every (new) UX designer below.
+If you’re looking to learn more about what UX design is and how to do it, here’s my survival guide for every (new) UX designer.

 I’ve divided it into resources that are great for when you’re learning UX best practices, and those that will help when doing UX activities.
 Like many things in life, though, these two categories form a Venn diagram more than a table.